Medicare Enrolled

 What this data tells you about Dr. Kirkpatrick

-Dr. Haskell Kirkpatrick is a medical oncology in Dallas, TX, with 19 years in practice.
+Dr. Haskell Kirkpatrick is a medical oncology specialist in Dallas, TX, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Kirkpatrick performed 158,235 Medicare services across 4,784 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Kirkpatrick received a total of $1,333 from 27 pharmaceutical and/or device companies across 54 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in medical oncology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.